murillofs/HTR-UAV-Simulation/README.md

 # HTR-UAV-Simulation
-Here is possible to find the simulation code for the Hexacopter Tilt-Rotor UAV developed to land and inspect power transmission lines, just in the coupled flight mode.
-To start the simulation, you need to open the file Main.m
+The simulation code for the Hexacopter Tilt-Rotor UAV used to inspect power transmission lines in coupled flight mode is available here.
+To run the simulation, simply open the Main1.m file.
+The code is structured in a modular format and includes comments for ease of use.
+Please note that the code is designed specifically for the coupled flight mode of the HTR UAV as described in the paper.
+If you wish to simulate the traditional flight mode, you can modify the code accordingly by referring to the paper.